 If it gets too chilly for you, head to the Valley’s interpretive center to learn about natural and human history in the region.
 A small theater regularly shows the short movie Spirit of Yosemite, and exhibits fill the Indian Cultural Museum.
 Also stop by the Ansel Adams Gallery to see works by one of California’s photographic legends.

 Most lodgings in and around the park stay open year-round, with many offering special events and packages.
-Plan well ahead to join annual Bracebridge Dinners—holiday extravaganzas with music and feasting—at the park’s grand dame hotel, The Majestic Yosemite (formerly The Ahwahnee).
-The Majestic Yosemite also hosts two multi-day events focusing on food and wine: Chefs Holidays and Vintners Holidays.
+Plan well ahead to join annual Bracebridge Dinners—holiday extravaganzas with music and feasting—at the park’s grand dame hotel, The Ahwahnee (formerly The Majestic Yosemite).
+The Ahwahnee also hosts two multi-day events focusing on food and wine: Chefs Holidays and Vintners Holidays.
 Wawona Hotel also stays open through winter, and it’s a great place to try cross-country skiing or snowshoeing.
 (Snowshoe and ski rentals and lessons are available at Yosemite Cross-Country Ski School.)
 And you can’t get much more wintry than Yosemite’s Ostrander Ski Hut, a 1941 two-story stone structure nestled in a remote glacial cirque at elevation 2,590 metres.
 The hut has basic overnight accommodations and cooking facilities for up to 25 adventurers who don’t balk at the 16-kilometre cross-country ski or snowshoe tromp from the cross-country ski school to reach the hut.
 It’s so popular, in fact, that it requires a lottery system for reservations.

 Famous for its plunging waterfalls and massive granite faces, this unparalleled parkland, designated as a UNESCO World Heritage site in 1984, attracts 4 million visitors each year—with good reason.
 Nearly the size of Rhode Island and covering more than 284,899 hectares, it features unforgettable natural beauty, from the sheer walls of Yosemite Valley to the alpine beauty of Tuolumne Meadows.